-Education (CSSTE), 2) Educational Psychology (Ed_Psych), 3) Language, Literacy, & Technology (LLT), 4) Mathematics & Science Education (Ed_MthSc), and 5) Special Education (Spec_Ed).
+Education PhD programs at Washington State University are designed to provide focused, disciplinespecific expertise to emerging scholars in the fields of 1) Cultural Studies and Social Thought in Education (CSSTE), 2) Educational Psychology (Ed\Psych), 3) Language, Literacy, & Technology (LLT), 4) Mathematics & Science Education (Ed\MthSc), and 5) Special Education (Spec\Ed).
 Each area contains core research and knowledge important to scholars in that given field.

-However, educational research often draws from a wide array of theories, frameworks, and methodologies that cut across various fields of study.
+However, as mentioned in the cognate description on page 6, educational research often draws from a wide array of theories, frameworks, and methodologies that cut across various fields of study.
 Because specific areas of research often have interdisciplinary foci that relate to two or more of the above areas, the five Education PhD programs at WSU have collectively developed sets of courses that represent possible cognates in specific areas of study.
 The courses should be selected in conjunction with your advisor and can be used to satisfy the cognate area requirement of your program of study, if applicable.
-Students have the option of obtaining a/an 1) discipline-specific cognate, 2) interdisciplinary cognate, or 3) dual-area cognate.
-These options extend any other set of options already offered by the student's given PhD program.
+You have the option of obtaining a/an 1) discipline-specific cognate, 2) interdisciplinary cognate, or 3) dual-area cognate.